 Talk positively about school

 It’s normal for kids to struggle with different school subjects.
-In fact, you may have struggled with understanding things like history or math.
+In fact, you may have struggled with understanding things like history or math yourself.
 However, Luedtke suggested that you avoid making negative comments about your experience in order to relate to your child.
 “This can instantly tell your child that school is negative or that they too are bad at math,” she said.
 If you are frustrated or crying over your kid’s homework, Luedtke suggested looking it up yourself—either through school resources or a Google search—or reaching out to the teacher.

 Create a fun learning space at home for homework

 If you haven’t tried this already, Luedtke suggested creating a space at home that allows your kid to focus on homework.
-“Whether it is a desk in their bedroom or simply at the kitchen counter, be sure your child has a hard surface to work on, bright light, and minimal distractions,” she said.
+“Whether it is a desk in their bedroom or simply a dedicated space at the kitchen counter, be sure your child has a hard surface to work on, bright light, and minimal distractions,” she said.
 You know your kid more than anyone.
 So, you may have to identify and remove their distractions before creating a learning space for them to do their homework.